In Depth Baby Product Reviews Led by a Pediatrician

 No armrests

 The Peg Perego Viaggio Flex 120 is an impressive high-backed booster we really love.
-This booster earned the top results for crash test analysis, bringing a combination of better sensor data for both the head and chest sensors to the table.
+This booster earned better results for crash test analysis than the average booster in our tests, bringing a combination of better sensor data for both the head and chest sensors to the table.
 This booster is highly adjustable for kids of various sizes, it is easy for parents and kids to use, and it is a high-quality option that got good marks for comfort.
 Our tester says, “This is a great option for kids of different sizes because it has so many adjustment points, including width.

 Read more: Peg Perego Viaggio Flex 120 review